himanshuteotia/presight-exercise/README.md

 ### List & performance

-* Paginated API
-* Virtual scrolling with infinite loading
+* API Pagination through Virtual scrolling with infinite loading
 * Only visible rows are rendered
 * Search by first name and last name
 * Sidebar filters (top 20 hobbies and nationalities)